rextsears/track-track/README.md

     - As a user, I want the ability to mark certain songs as 'Favorites.'
     - As a user, I want the ability to be the only user to see my personal music information and have the information otherwise kept private.
     - As a user, I want the ability to be the only person with the ability to add, edit, or delete my personal music information.
+    - As a user, I want the ability to have other users leave comments and ratings about individual tracks in my music collection.
     - As a user, I want the ability to interact with the application and database in a manner that is user friendly and familiar to the look and feel of other apps I use regularly.

 ### Ice Box